 Hardscape supplied 5,500 square metres of Forest Pennant paving and setts for the central courtyard.
 This high-quality Pennant sandstone is sourced from the Forest of Dean and tied in perfectly with the original eighteenth century design.

 Hardscape supplied Forest Pennant setts in two formats, the first being 100mm cubes, and in 150mm wide setts with hand fettled edges to give the appearance of a traditional tumbled sett.
 Portuguese granite setts were also used in the areas surrounding the North West and South East water features.
-Here Hardscape supplied a blend of four Portuguese granites and Carlow Irish Blue Limestone.
+Here Hardscape supplied a blend of four Portuguese granites and Kilkenny Irish Blue Limestone.

 Portuguese Alpendurada Granite steps were installed around the central square to provide an elegant frame for the Forest Pennant paving, leading up to the main building.